 3. Cooking Tools

 You can cook the rice using a pot over the stove, but the most convenient way is to cook sushi rice using an electric rice cooker.
 In my Japanese home kitchen, my trusted rice cooker brand is Zojirushi Rice Cooker.
-Because I cook sushi rice often, this rice cooker has ‘sushi’ option which makes it really easy to ensure perfectly cooked rice.
+Because I cook sushi rice often, this rice cooker has a ‘sushi’ option which makes it really easy to ensure perfectly cooked rice.

 You can use pre-made sushi vinegar or simply make it yourself by combining rice vinegar, sugar, and salt.